Banana slug: In culture

 The banana slug (specifically Ariolimax dolichophallus, which is the most common banana slug on campus) is the mascot of the University of California, Santa Cruz.
-It is common in local forests, was approved by a student vote and has won awards.
-One T-shirt caption was: "No known predators!"
+It is common in local forests, was approved by a student vote, and was named the best college mascot by Reader's Digest in 2004.
+The Every Little Thing podcast also dedicated half an episode to discussing the banana slug and its historical relevance to the UCSC.
+After celebrating 25 years of the establishment of the banana slug as UCSC's mascot, on September 27, 2011, the Santa Cruz City Council declared that day as the official "Day of the UC Santa Cruz Banana Slug."
+One T-shirt caption was: "No known predators!".

+On September 27, 2024, Governor Gavin Newsom signed AB 1850, making the banana slug the official state slug of California.